redeclipse/redeclipse.github.io/docs/Editing-Blendmap.md

 The first thing to do is create a layered texture.
 Within the editor, find the texture slot of a texture (can be viewed at the top left of the texture browser, starting with #) and apply this number to another texture using the `vlayer` command.

-For example, after selecting a texture within the grid selection, applying texture slot #123 as the layered texture can be done with:

 `/vlayer 123`

 ![Blendmap](images/editing/blendmap02.jpg "The texture browser")